 Honey to sweeten

-Take the ground flower and put into a tea strainer.
+Take the ground flower and put it into a tea strainer.
 Pour boiling water over the hemp (hemp requires very hot water to steep).
 Cover with a lid and let steep 10 minutes.
-Add full fat coconut or dairy.
+Add full-fat coconut or dairy.
 (The fat is needed for better absorption.)
 Stir in a bit of honey to sweeten if desired.

 I had such a positive experience we are currently researching this hemp tea to share with our customers.